k1ndessforever/karuna/README.md

 | Domain (optional) | ~₹800/year |
 | Claude AI per report | ~₹0.10 |

-**Free until ~5,000 active users.**
+Free until ~5,000 active users.**

 ---

-## For whoever continues this
+#For whoever continues this

-If this project ever goes dark —
-if the maintainer can no longer continue —
+If this project ever goes dark if the maintainer can no longer continue
 **fork it. rebuild it. keep it honest.**

 No permission needed.
 No credit required.
-Just keep it for the animals.
+Just keep it for the animals,keep it for your heart.

-License: **MIT** — use freely, build openly, charge nothing.
+License: **MIT** use freely, build openly, charge nothing.

-The only ask — not legal, just human:
+The only ask not legal, just human:
 *Don't monetize it.
 Don't sell the data.
 Keep it transparent.*

 ---